DarthVanger/time-tracker-command-line/README.md

 Make it executable (`chmod +x tracker`) and move to `/usr/local/bin/` to make it avaialbe globally.

 ## Usage
-When you start work:
+When you start working:
 ```
 tracker start
 ```
-When you finish work:
+When you stop working:
 ```
-tracker end
+tracker stop
 ```
 To view how much you worked each day:
 ```